Top 10 Negate Effects in Yu-Gi-Oh

 7. Mythical Beast Jackal King

 Mythical Beast functions spectacularly even outside its archetype.
-With the dark attribute and spellcaster type, he combos well with Dark Magician decks, although his pendulum scale is undesirably set to four and isn't terrible useful outside of Mythical Beast structures.
+With the dark attribute and spellcaster type, he combos well with Dark Magician decks, although his pendulum scale is undesirably set to four and isn't terribly useful outside of Mythical Beast structures.

 That's okay—we're after Jackal King's monster effect.
 Not only does he wield a hearty 2400 ATK, King accumulates two spell counters whenever either player activates a spell card (including pendulum scales).
 Then, once per round on either player's turn, King can remove two spell counters from anywhere on your field to negate and destroy an activating monster.
 Even if it only counters one card type, monsters are typically the most prominent forces you'll face, and it's ridiculously easy to amass counters and repeatedly throttle enemy combatants with this easily-summoned sorcerer.